ansible/community/README.md

 ## Our Goals

-* Encourage transparency, collaboration, and accountability through tooling and lightweight project tracking and/or management.
+* Encourage transparency, collaboration, and accountability through tooling and project tracking and/or management.
-* Provide guidance and advice to other working groups in the Ansible community.
+* Assist working groups in the Ansible community for our mutual success.
 * Facilitate the creation of new initiatives and working groups.
 * Do all of this by KEEPING THINGS SIMPLE (just like Ansible!).